 Within this news release, references are made to terms commonly used as key performance indicators in the oil and gas industry.
 We believe that operating income, operating netback, payout ratio, free cash flow and cash costs are useful supplemental measures for management and investors to analyze operating performance, financial leverage, and liquidity, and we use these terms to facilitate the understanding and comparability of our results of operations and financial position.
 However, these terms do not have any standardized meanings prescribed by GAAP and therefore may not be comparable with the calculations of similar measures for other entities.

-Operating income is calculated as royalty and other revenue less operating expenses.
+Operating income is calculated as royalty and other revenue, less operating expenses.
 It shows the profitability of our revenue streams as it provides the cash margin for product sold after directly related expenses.
-Operating netback, which is calculated as average unit sales price less operating expenses, represents the cash margin for product sold, calculated on a per boe basis.
+Operating netback, which is calculated as average unit sales price less royalty and operating expenses, represents the cash margin for product sold, calculated on a per boe basis.

 Free cash flow is calculated by subtracting capital expenditures from funds from operations.
 In periods where Freehold has no capital expenditures, this figure is interchangeable with funds from operations.
 Free cash flow is a measure often used by dividend paying companies to determine cash available for the payment of dividends, reducing debt or available for investment.

 Cash costs is a total of all recurring costs in the statement of income deducted in determining funds from operations.
-For Freehold cash costs are identified as operating expense, general and administrative expense, interest expense and share based compensation payments.
-It is key to funds from operations, representing the ability to sustain dividends and/or repay debt.
+For Freehold, cash costs are identified as operating expense, general & administrative expense, interest expense and share based compensation payments.
+It is key to funds from operations, representing the ability to sustain dividends, repay debt and fund capital expenditures.

 We refer to various per boe figures which provide meaningful information on our operational performance.
-We derive per boe figures by dividing the relevant revenue or cost figure by the total volume of oil, natural gas liquids and natural gas production during the period, with natural gas converted to equivalent barrels of oil as described above.
+We derive per boe figures by dividing the relevant revenue or cost figures by the total volume of oil, NGL and natural gas production during the period, with natural gas converted to equivalent barrels of oil as described above.

-For further information related to these non-GAAP terms see our most recent MD&A.
+For further information related to these non-GAAP terms, including reconciliations to the most directly comparable GAAP terms, see our most recent MD&A.

 For further information, contact: